mazbox/ofxOscilloscope/README.txt

 	- timebase
 	- trigger level
 	- trigger direction
+	- auto (one push)

+There's also a pause button.
+Pause also can be controlled by the space bar.

+Trigger Hold off time doesn't work yet.

 You can set these by accessing the public variables of ofxOscilloscope.

-The other settings aren't implemented

 The xmlGuiOscilloscopeExample is using my forthcoming xmlgui library.